JohnnySn0w/ArXver/README.md

 ___

 ## What
 For making markdown pages from that one website for archival purposes.
+Using the tags system, works incredibly well with Obsidian to do knowledge graphing of various authors and conversations.

 ### Features
 - Chronology: Timestamps for each tweet